 The three major mobile operators in China are China Telecom, China Unicom, and China Mobile.

-By far the easiest way to get online in China is by purchasing an eSim online before you travel.
-You don’t have to struggle without data trying to find a sim card retailer, simply activate it on arrival.
+By far the easiest way to get online in China is by purchasing an eSIM online before you travel.
+You don’t have to struggle without data trying to find a SIM card retailer, simply activate it on arrival.
+We already said that they usually get around the Firewall by having a built in VPN.

 The only downside is that not all phones are compatible.
 Before purchasing, make sure that your device is eSIM-compatible and that your phone is unlocked.